 COLORADO: Santa Fe Cookie in Denver

 Yelpers say this bakery is a bit tough to find—but it's well worth the hunt for the chocolate chip cookies alone, which boast the perfect ratio of chocolate chips.
-Since new batches are baked all day long, there's always a good chance you'll get one warm from the oven, melty chips and all.
-One reviewer says they "put Mrs. Fields and Tollhouse to shame."
+Because new batches are baked all day long, there's always a good chance you'll get one warm from the oven, melty chips and all.
+One reviewer says they "put Mrs. Fields and Toll House to shame."

 CONNECTICUT: Sift Bake Shop in Mystic